CephalofairGames/bnb-rules/index.md

 You can become exhausted in two ways:
 - **No Hit Points:** If you reach zero on your hit point dial.
-- **No Cards:** If you do not have at least two cards in your hand (to play) or at least two cards in your hand and discard pile (to rest) at the start of a round.
+- **No Cards:** If you do not have at least two cards in your hand (to play) or at least two cards in your hand and/or discard pile (to rest) at the start of a round.

 If you become exhausted, you lose the scenario.